hardbyte/python-can/doc/bus.rst

 Reading from the bus is achieved by either calling the :meth:`~can.BusABC.recv` method or by directly iterating over the bus::

+    with can.Bus() as bus:
         for msg in bus:
             print(msg.data)

-Alternatively the :class:`~can.Listener` api can be used, which is a list of :class:`~can.Listener` subclasses that receive notifications when new messages arrive.
+Alternatively the :ref:`listeners_doc` api can be used, which is a list of :class:`~can.Listener` instances that receive notifications when new messages arrive.

 Filtering